justinsgithub/justintylers/content/writings/airport-detox.md

 Grab alcohol as soon as I land

-A bandaid for the withdrawals
+A band aid for the withdrawals

 Feel like I forgot everything